Letheward/Nepeta/docs/Manual.md

     - `zx`: zx bivector component (y axis rotation)
     - `xy`: xy bivector component (z axis rotation)

-    Thus give us 2 rotors. (note: these are not "half angle" rotors)
+    Thus these give us 2 rotors.
+They will be normalized, and when all the components are 0, it will be set to the "do-nothing" rotor (s is 1, others 0).
 - 3 Inputs and 3 Outputs

     In vector and Out vector, denoted as usual: (x, y, z).
-    In and Out in each row have same axis.

 - Context Menu: `Rotor Input Mode`